-Georgios Varoutsos (b.1991) is a sonic artist from Montreal, Canada.
-He is currently completing his Ph.D. studies in Music at the Sonic Arts Research Centre (SARC) at Queen’s University Belfast, Northern Ireland.
-He has graduated with a Master’s in Research, Pass with Distinction, in Arts & Humanities with a focus in Sonic Arts at Queen’s University Belfast.
-He has also completed a BFA with Distinction in Electroacoustic Studies and a BA in Anthropology, both from Concordia University in Montreal, Canada.
+Georgios Varoutsos (b.1991) is a sound artist and researcher from Montreal, Canada.
+He is completing his PhD at Queen’s University Belfast with SARC: Centre for Interdisciplinary Research in Sound and Music.
+He received a Master’s in Research in Arts & Humanities with a concentration in Sonic Arts from Queen’s University Belfast, passing with distinction.
+Additionally, he earned a BFA with Distinction in Electroacoustic Studies and a BA in Anthropology from Concordia University in Montreal.

-As an artist, he explores the field of sound through an extensive range of projects and performances.
+As an artist, he explores the field of sound through an extensive range of projects which have been presented globally in the form of concerts, installations, exhibitions, and presentations.
 His audio creations derive from different inspirations such as field recordings, digital recordings, amplified sound materials, audio processing, synthesis, and experimental techniques.
-Projects have focused on fixed media, animation sound tracks and effects, performances with CLOrk, and aspects on sonic research.
-Signature works encompass an unorthodox depiction of audio manipulation in mind of engendering tension and emotional reactions.

 To see more of Georgios personal work, visit him at: https://georgiosvaroutsos.com/